tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 This document explains how the system actually works, end to end, so it can be built correctly.

+When this document refers to the ‘floor,’ it refers to the internal accounting floor derived from retained surplus, not the external market price of LOOP, which may fluctuate independently.

 ## 2. Problem